ESCOMP/CTSM/doc/source/tech_note/Introduction/CLM50_Tech_Note_Introduction.rst

 spatially independent sub-grid patches to one that recognizes three hierarchical scales within a model grid cell: land unit, snow/soil column, and PFT.
-Furthermore, as an option, the model can be configured so that PFTs can share a single soil column and thus “compete” for water.
+Furthermore, as an option, the model can be configured so that PFTs can share a single soil column and thus "compete" for water.
 This version of the model (CLM2.1) was released to the community in February 2003.
 CLM2.1, without the compete option turned on, produced only round off level changes when compared to CLM2.